Baa Bega Chandamama: Soundtrack

 The music for the film was composed by Murali.

 Reception

-A critic from Bangalore Mirror wrote that "Uninspired performances, unintelligent placement of songs and the unnecessary length of the film tests one’s patience.
+A critic from Bangalore Mirror wrote that "Uninspired performances, unintelligent placement of songs and the unnecessary length of the film tests one’s patience."
 A critic from Rediff.com wrote that "All in all, Baa Bega Chandamama is a no show".
 A critic from IANS wrote that "Baa Bega Chandamama is an illogical film which lacks excitement in narration".
-A critic from Filmibeat praised the performances of actors except Deepak while criticised the film's story.